 and reliable, and it points toward the need to make a change in strategic direction, you will need everyone on your team to be discuss the implications to your business.
 Should you decide to take a new course of direction, your team will be involved in implementing the new plan (assuming, of course, that your new direction does not require an entirely new team!
-In this case, you will need to be prudent and seek external advice and sions and implications, and to validate the data on your own company's performance.
-Ask them to check their own sources and contacts to make sure they understand the issues, the implications, and their own roles in changing direction.
+In this assistance.
+Getting Help, pg.
+23).
+You will need the commit ment and participation of your team up front to ensure that case, you will need to be prudent and seek external advice and sions and implications, and to validate the data on your own company's performance.
+Ask them to check their own sources and contacts to make sure they understand the issues, the im plications, and their own roles in changing direction.